Hispanic group sues Santa Fe mayor over destroyed obelisk

 The lawsuit asks a judge to prevent the city from spending any time or money on modifications to the historic downtown park until the stone obelisk is restored.

-That would hobble Mayor Alan Webber’s plans to have the monument permanently removed and replaced with something that city officials deem more culturally inclusive.
+That would hobble Mayor Alan Webber’s plans to have an independent commission determine the statue's fate.
+Despite calling for the removal of the obelisk, he emphasized that he would respect the final decision of the commission.
 A proposal for a commission to take on that task is being considered by the city council next month, with an estimated budget of $265,000.

-The mayor's office did not immediately respond to a request for comment on the legal challenge.

 In addition to being a 19th century war memorial, the obelisk is a marker of the land grant issued from Spanish colonial royalty to Hispanic families that conquered the area in the 1600s.